 Syntax for Quality Recovery after low-power Encoding

-For the syntax of quality recovery after low-power encoding, we propose to follow the approach signalling the overall PSNR and add the overall SSIM and VMAF-score of a segment.
+For the syntax of quality recovery after low-power encoding, we propose to follow the approach signalling the overall PSNR and add the overall wPSNR, WS-PSNR, SSIM and VMAF-score of a segment.
 The specification is shown in Section 8 of the Green metadata specification (see attachment).

 Detailed syntax and semantics